thebeebs/Content/bristol-net-southwest.md

 Previously the .net compiler was a black box.
 Rosyln opens the black box.
 And inside there are some pretty interesting things.

+## Why Bother
+Building a compiler like Roslyn is a big job, it's taken years I estimate the repro contains 4.6 million lines of code and has over 191 contributors.
+Unless someone is a really ranty commenter, that's a lot of naughts and ones.

+So it does beg the question, Why Bother.
+Well, as a company we have lots of people that use C# and in turn lots of people who would benefit from a more open compiler.

+For starters there are the 10s of developers that build the language features in Visual Studio, they now have a clean shared platform to build on top of, they can build new features faster.
+Then there are the thousands of developers that are building developer productivity.
+Like the people at [DevExpress behind Code Rush](https://www.devexpress.com/Products/CodeRush/) which is built on top of Roslyn.

+ Finally there are 100,000 of VB and C# developers that will benefit from better tooling inside of Visual Studio and the add ons that partners can now build.
+They may also wish to take advantage of the new SDK, code fix and diagnostic tools that can now easily be built.

 ## The SDK

 You can get the SDK from the following location: [.net compiler platform SDK](https://marketplace.visualstudio.com/items?itemName=VisualStudioProductTeam.NETCompilerPlatformSDK)